Wedding Planning Guide

 Sample Renewal Vows

 The highlight of the vow renewal ceremony is, of course, the vows themselves.
 You may have had a lot to say to each other when you first got married, but we’ll bet you have even more to say now!
-Here are some of our favorite vow renewal vows:
+Here are some of our favorite vow renewal ideas:

 “I love you more than words can say.
 I know you can feel it every day!
 And the best thing about it is that I feel all your love in return each and every day.
 Twenty-five years ago, we started our forever story…thank you for choosing me to write it with.”